vb-consulting/RazorSvelte/README.md

 - Sample authentication mechanism using JWT with cookies and with three external login providers (Google, Linkedin, and Github).
 - Sample pages like index, privacy, login, logout, authorized sample page, unauthorized (401) and not found (404).

+### Sample pages

+- `/`: index page - show value from external props hello `world from svelte` and display useful links
+- `/privacy` - privacy sample page, shows h1 title in a Svelte page passed from Razor Page ViewData.
+- `/login` - show extarnal login buttons
+- `/authorized` - Sample authorized page protected with the `Authorize` attribute.
+Displays simple authorized user data passed from the Razor Page.
+- `/401` - Sample unauthorized page that redirects when an unauthorized user tries to access the page with the `Authorize` attribute.
+- `/404` - Not found page for unknown server routes.
+- `/spa` Example of the Single Page Application (SPA) with the hashtag client router component that displays various routes in a SPA fashion.

 **Important Notes:**

 - **There is no other NodeJS Web Server.
 Svelte is integrated with the Razor Pages.**